kidlab/android-menudrawer/README.md

 in your app.
 Most commonly the menu is revealed by either dragging the edge of the screen, or clicking the 'up' button in the action bar.

+This is an extended version from https://github.com/SimonVT/android-menudrawer, to make a menu style like Google Plus and YouTube.

 Features
 --------